St. Thomas, Nevada: In popular culture

-The novel Lords of St. Thomas (GWP, 2018) by Jackson Ellis tells the story of the last family to vacate the flooded town in 1938 following construction of the Boulder Dam.
+Lords of St. Thomas (GWP, 2018), a novel by Jackson Ellis, tells the story of the last family to vacate the flooded town in 1938 following construction of the Boulder Dam.
 The book's protagonist, Henry Lord, is based on Hugh Lord.

-The novel Muddy: Where Faith and Polygamy Collide (Deseret Book, 2019), by Dean Hughes, tells the story of the early LDS pioneers in the settlement.
+Muddy: Where Faith and Polygamy Collide (Deseret Book, 2019) by Dean Hughes tells the story of the early LDS pioneers in the settlement.

 The novel The Desert Between Us, (University of Nevada Press, 2020) by Phyllis Barber tells the story of early LDS pioneers, polygamy, the U.S. government's decision to open a road to California, and camels.